Posted on December 5, 2016

 “Collectively the participating Legrand business units have a common core competency to deliver resilient and efficient data center infrastructures,” explains Manny Linhares, IoT Director for Legrand, North America.
 “For decades we have worked with data center customers to provide solutions from a full lifecycle perspective – solutions that are easy and fast to deploy, easy to use, easy to monitor and manage, and capable of growing with businesses.
 Our Intelligent Cabinet applies the same principles.
 Our goal is to work with customers and partners to create the most useful configuration to cut deployment and operations costs and to enable business transformation.”

 IoT and The Legrand Eliot Program

 The demo of the Legrand Intelligent Cabinet comes on the heels of Legrand’s November launch of its Eliot (Electricity + IoT) program in North America.
-Eliot is a global Legrand IoT program that brings together Legrand’s worldwide expertise to advance connectivity and intelligence in the built environment, mobilize Legrand’s capabilities around the world, speed development of Legrand connected devices and amplify communications wherever the Internet of Things can enhance value for all users.
-For more information on Eliot, visit http://www.legrand.us/eliot.aspx.
+Eliot is a global Legrand IoT program that brings together Legrand’s worldwide expertise to advance connectivity and intelligence in the built environment, mobilize Legrand’s capabilities around the world, speed the development of Legrand connected devices and amplify communications wherever the Internet of Things can enhance value for all users.
+For more information on Eliot, visit https://www.legrand.us/eliot.aspx.

 The live demo of the Intelligent Cabinet will be in Legrand’s simulated data center at the Gartner Conference.
 Other Raritan data center solutions will be shown in Raritan Booth #255.